-We offer free, virtual Smokies-themed programs for classroom across the country from January through February.
+We offer free, virtual Smokies-themed programs for classroom across the country in the winter from December - February.
 See the following for a list of the programs offered.
 For more information, send us an e-mail!

 Seminar Style Programs